th0gr/RustyGPT/README.md

 cargo run --  --prompt "Alan Turing theorized that computers would one day become" --n-tokens-to-generate 10
 ```

+The n-tokens-to-generate argument is optional.
+If not provided, the program will generate 5 tokens.

 For faster performance, you can compile the program for release:
 ```
 cargo build --release